matyasselmeci/hpc-annex/tjs-unrelated-brainwave.md

-somebody who knows what matters about Ceph, or about CVMFS, or about the proxy setting(s), etc, to write a script that spits this all out so that we can just _know_ the file-transfer infrastructure, not just infer it from mystical "site" concept.
+somebody who knows what matters about Ceph, or about CVMFS, or about the proxy setting(s), etc, to write a script that spits this all out so that we can just _know_ the file-transfer infrastructure, not just infer it from this mystical "site" concept.
 We can do even better.

 Suppose in addition to (or instead of?) advertising the file-transfer infrastructure script output, we actually hash it?
 Then it becomes